-The last of the women called by federal prosecutors was a women using a fake name of "Nia."
-She testified she was an R. Kelly fan at 15 years old, and that the R&B star included her in his sexual activity while he was on tour and at a Chicago recording studio.
+The last of the women called by federal prosecutors was a woman using a fake name "Nia."
+She testified she was an R. Kelly fan at 15 years old and that the R&B star included her in his sexual activity while he was on tour and at a Chicago recording studio.

-Kelly is accused of creating child pornography and trying to derail prosecution when he was charged in Cook County.
-Kelly was acquitted in that case in 2008, when some of the witnesses in this federal trial refused to cooperate then with Cook County prosecutors.
+Federal prosecutors presented ten days of evidence to support the charges that Kelly and the other men took part in schemes to thwart prosecution and silence witnesses in a Cook County Child Pornography case in 2008, in which Kelly was acquitted when some of the witnesses in this federal trial refused to cooperate then with Cook County prosecutors.

 Kelly was convicted in a New York court room for racketeering and sex trafficking.